-MANifest Change wants to empower bystanders to get involved in ending violence against women.
+MANifest Change empowers bystanders to prevent violence against women.
 Active bystanders can play an incredibly important role in helping to end all types of violence – from sexist jokes to physical or sexual assaults.
+Draw-the-line.ca provides examples of situations that involve harassment, abuse or assault.

 - Is a line being crossed?